Pussy Riot members are released in Sochi

 They staged the protest along with other band members and were only released from jail in December.

-The act was seen as blasphemous by many Russians, and was condemned by the Orthodox Church.'No space for protest'
+The act was seen as blasphemous by many Russians, and was condemned by the Orthodox Church.

 The two band members and three other women emerged from the police station in Sochi wearing their trademark ski masks after their brief detention.